Last Updated on

 Regardless of how much money you spend, you should always buy the best quality product available.
 That said, many inexpensive alternatives will suffice for most users.

-We also hope that we’ve helped you avoid some common pitfalls along the way.
+Furthermore, we also hope that we’ve helped you avoid some common pitfalls along the way.
 Good luck!